If you are like many dreamers, you have probably don’t know what to do that will make you happy.

 I walk you through this exercise and more in my ebook, Find Your Dream, but I promise you if you do just the 5 steps outlined above you will become more aware of what you need to bring back into your life and what dream is calling out to you.

-Sometimes when you narrow down your dream, resistance will appear and this is usually a sign you are on the right track
+Sometimes when you narrow down your passion–what you might want to go after in a big way, resistance will suddenly appear, and this is usually a sign you are on the right track

 Best-selling author, Steven Pressfield, says:

 “…the more fear we feel about a specific enterprise, the more certain we can be that that enterprise is important to us and to the growth of our soul.
 That’s why we feel so much resistance.
 If it meant nothing to us, there’d be no resistance.”